7 Quick Spring Cleaning Projects You Can Do In 1 Hour Or Less

-Over the years I have found that the process of spring cleaning doesn’t have to be daunting.
+Over the years I have found that the spring cleaning projects don’t have to be daunting.

 The key is simple: start small.

 - As you work your way from space to space, you’ll gain momentum that will carry you forward.

 “But what can I do in one hour?” you might be wondering.
-So glad you asked!

 Here are a few of my favorite “quick win” projects that will help you refresh your home for Spring in under an hour.